understanding-the-connected-home/book/controlling_privacy.md

 Privacy is complex, contextual, cultural, fuzzy.
 It is hard to get right, especially in the context of connected things.
 Really hard.

-Our vocabulary has not evolved as quickly as technological and societal change has, and so we are essentially stuck - for now - with crutches, metaphorically speaking: We try to describe and solve problems of connected privacy with terminology and metaphors from non-connected privacy.
+Our vocabulary has not evolved as quickly as technological and societal change has, and so we are essentially stuck—for now—with crutches, metaphorically speaking: We try to describe and solve problems of connected privacy with terminology and metaphors from non-connected privacy.
 This is as tricky and often misleading as trying to depict a 4-dimenstional figure in 3-dimensional space: It's possible to a degree but we simply are not, as a society, fluent in doing it.

-Yet controlling your privacy and making informed decisions about the factors that impact it are absolutely essential going forward: How can anyone decide which product/service/network/company - in other words which actor or set of actors - to allow into the safe space that is the home?
+Yet controlling your privacy and making informed decisions about the factors that impact it are absolutely essential going forward: How can anyone decide which product/service/network/company—in other words which actor or set of actors—to allow into the safe space that is the home?

 It might be helpful to think about privacy-related choices just as we think about *consent* rather than just preferences.